zaphosting/docs/docs/dedicated-linux-git.md

+## Install Git with the One Click Apps Installer

+You can install **Git** directly through our **One Click Apps Installer** in the VPS web interface.
+After completing the initial apps setup, open the app catalogue, search for **Git**, and start the deployment with your preferred project, environment, and domain settings.
+This gives you a fast and user-friendly way to deploy and manage **Git** without a manual command line setup, while still benefiting from integrated web-based management, custom domain support, and SSL provisioning where available.

 ## Preparation

 Before setting up the **Git**, you need to prepare your system.
 This includes updating your operating system to the latest version.
 These preparations ensure a stable environment and help prevent issues during or after the installation.